NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 3. Lead Gen Forms

-If lead generation is your goal, use these pre-filled forms to collect more quality leads at scale directly from LinkedIn.
+If LinkedIn lead is your goal, use these pre-filled forms to collect more quality leads at scale directly in-platform.

 lead gen form example on LinkedIn ads

-Using these forms will save your prospects time and effort while giving you more accurate and complete information for your clients.
+Using these LinkedIn lead gen forms will save your prospects time and effort while giving you more accurate and complete information for your clients.

 4. Text and Dynamic Ads